Proportional fonts in Emacs

 Bugs, workarounds and shortcomings

-Bug in window-text-pixel-size
+Former bug in window-text-pixel-size 🐛

 The technique to query the size of a character (or any text) in pixels

-involves using window-text-pixel-size
+involves using the window-text-pixel-size

-.
+function.
 Unfortunately it is buggy in

 Emacs 28 and 29.1.
 One of the problem is witnessed by the following example.
+(Update: this particular bug is fixed in Emacs 30!)

 Copy it in a scratch elisp file and evaluate the last line: